anonutopia/anonutopians/anonwallet.md

 - [x] verify email - preview
 - [x] verify email - sign in
 - [x] disable application when balance is less then 1 anote
+- [x] check sign up on a new browser with an existing address